emilrh91/semester-project-1/README.md

 To get this project up and running on your local machine, follow these steps:

 1. Clone this repository: `git clone https://github.com/emilrh91/semester-project-1`
-2. Navigate to the project folder: `semester-project-1`
+2. Navigate to the project folder: `cd semester-project-1`
 3. Open the project in your preferred code editor.
 4. Open the index.html file in a web browser.
 You may use extensions like Live Server in Visual Studio Code for a live preview of the website.